shawntabrizi/Ethereum-Twitter-Bounty/README.md

 Then using the Twitter Bounty website and smart contracts, they can have others make the same post, and claim rewards for doing so.

 ## How do I create a bounty?

+## Developer Details

+### Truffle Tests

+    Contract: TwitterOracle.sol
+        Testing functionality of the Twitter Oracle Contract √ Contract should be owned by contract creator (account[9]) √ Should have logged a new Oraclize query (1132ms) √ Callback should have logged an update event (7561ms) √ Text should be stored from twitter post
+        √ Text should match what is expected from twitter √ Contract should be pauseable (779ms)
+        √ Contract should not work when paused (62ms) √ Contract should be destructible (594ms)

+    Contract: TwitterBounty.sol
+        Testing functionality of the Twitter Bounty Contract (requires TwitterOracle) √ Contract should be owned by contract creator (account[0]) (63ms) √ Contract should be connected to Twitter Oracle √ [1] Contract should be able to oraclize tweet through Twitter Oracle (1658ms) √ [1] Twitter Oracle should have logged an update event for tweet (7657ms) √ [1] Text should match what is expected from twitter (62ms) √ [2] Contract should be able to oraclize tweet through Twitter Oracle (1459ms) √ [2] Twitter Oracle should have logged an update event for tweet (7642ms) √ [2] Text should match what is expected from twitter (38ms) √ [3] Contract should be able to oraclize tweet through Twitter Oracle (1529ms) √ [3] Twitter Oracle should have logged an update event for tweet (7104ms) √ [3] Text should match what is expected from twitter √ Contract should be able to create bounties (117ms) √ Any user should be able to contribute to bounty (81ms) √ Bounty should reject an already used tweet (38ms) √ Bounty should reject a mismatched tweet
+        √ Bounty should accept a different, yet matching tweet (64ms) √ Bounty should pay out when fulfilled (142ms) √ Bounty cannot be modified by non-owner (48ms) √ Bounty can be closed by owner (67ms)
+        √ Contract should be pauseable (871ms)
+        √ Contract should not work when paused (87ms) √ Contract should be destructible (581ms)

+    30 passing (40s)